techthevote/techthevote.github.io/index.md

     </div>
     <div class="gallery-text">
       <h2>Twitter</h2>
-      Twitter launched @Gov to help people register by simply sending a direct message with their zip code. @Gov would respond with information about local deadlines and how to register.
+      Twitter launched <a href="http://www.twitter.com/gov" target="_blank">@Gov</a> to help people register by simply sending a direct message with their zip code. <a href="http://www.twitter.com/gov" target="_blank">@Gov</a> responds with information about local deadlines and how to register.
     </div>
   </div>